SHR2000/the-wild-oasis-website/README.md

 # The Wild Oasis Website

+## Live Demo

+You can view the live version of the app here: [https://the-wild-oasis-website-my.vercel.app/]

 ## Description

 This web application is a luxury cabin reservation platform designed for booking exclusive, high-end cabin accommodations.
 Built with Next.js and React, it provides a seamless and luxurious booking experience with an elegant, user-friendly interface.
 The app integrates Supabase for backend services and uses Auth.js for secure Google Authentication, allowing users to sign in effortlessly with their Google accounts.